Exodus 20:15 simply and bluntly commands everybody on earth: "You shall not steal."

 I Corinthians 6:10 is kind of an interesting one.
 You can see that God categorizes things just like the FBI and the Justice Department do.

-I opened one web site that was primarily intended for lawyers.
+I opened one website that was primarily intended for lawyers.
 It listed 24 different kinds of fraud: telemarketing fraud, Internet fraud, identity theft, false advertising, false billings, and pharmaceutical fraud.
-Now here is a big one coming up: bankruptcy fraud; scans against businesses, insurance fraud, fraud against the elderly, and on and on.
+Now here is a big one coming up: bankruptcy fraud; scams against businesses, insurance fraud, fraud against the elderly, and on and on.

 In one day, a white collar criminal may bribe a policeman, or a building inspector, short weight his products, entertain his wife with company expense, receive a kickback in a business deal, buy personal gifts with company money, cheat on his income tax, fail to pay the maid's Social Security, do his personal shopping on company time, type a personal letter on company time and on company stationery, bribe a purchasing agent and overcharge on a government contract.

 Embezzlement is technically a fraud, or a fraud committed by a person who is in a position of trust who usually takes money from his employer for his own use.
 This is one of the more sophisticated employee thefts.
 Just to give you an idea of how great the losses can be in this one kind of fraud, in January 2008 it was discovered that a young hedge fund trader working for a French bank—Societe General—defrauded that bank and its customers of $7.2 billion through a scheme he concocted.
 When they caught up with him he was virtually broke.
 I do not want to give you the impression that he took all this money himself, but it was still a $7 billion theft that he distributed to others.
 In other words, there was more than one person in on this deal, but he was the one who was the quarterback of all this.